 Being told you’ll be working with an executive coach is an entirely different situation from needing a college calculus tutor when you had trouble with partial fraction decomposition.
 When it comes to executive coaching, only the highest potential executives are worth the investment, so it is in no way a sign that you’re falling short.
 In fact, it indicates your organization thinks you are worth the investment of time and resources because you’re likelier to move up to larger roles.
+Companies don’t invest in executive coaching for problem executives.
+Rather, they fulfill their obligations to them while otherwise steering them toward the exit.
+The people who hire executive coaches know that there’s no percentage in throwing good resources at bad people, and that executive coaching delivers an ROI when it’s used with people who have real potential and promise.
+Here are some ideas for getting the most from your experience with an executive coach.

 If you’re assigned an executive coach, it’s because you’re well worth the effort.